virvar/StillAlive/README.md

 ## Note

-If you get DllNotFoundException (openal32.dll) when running client app, install it by running 'GenNBs/_install/oalinst.exe'.
+If you get DllNotFoundException (openal32.dll) when running client app, then you need to install OpengAL.

 ## License